WeChat – The Most Popular Instant Messaging & Payment App in China

 National Craze on Grabbing WeChat Red Packets

 It is a well-known Chinese tradition to give red packets to children on Chinese New Year.
 Thanks to the electronic red packet, lucky money doesn't have to be wrapped in physical red envelopes and can also be sent between friends.
-On New Year's Eve, 2019, 823 million users sent out digital red packets, with CNY 8.88 being the most popular amount.
+On New Year's Eve, 2022, 1 billion users sent out digital red packets, with CNY 8.88 being the most popular amount.
 In a chat group, a red packet can be divided into several parts with a random amount in each.
 The one who gets the luckiest draw is usually the next packet sender.

 Read Subscription Accounts

 Nearly all WeChat users follow several subscription accounts for reading articles and staying up to date with the latest news.
 A recent survey showed that Chinese people read, on average, 5.86 articles a day via the app and also willingly share articles to Moments or directly to their friends.
 The top three most popular contents are emotional stories, health and wellbeing, and political news.

 Some enterprises have also established their own subscription accounts to publish company news and provide instant services, such as flight schedule inquiry, bank account balances checking, and food reservation.

 WeChat Shops and Overseas Purchasers